 A young monk once asked the wise tea master Lao Cha:

-– Sensei, why is Tie Guan Yin such a famous tea?
+– Shifu, why is Tie Guan Yin such a famous tea?
 Why does everyone love it?

 – It's because it takes a real tea master to produce this tea.
 The leaves have to go through so many steps: tossing, roasting, rolling, etc. But once it's ready – oh, how good it tastes!
 Try this one – it's so light and floral.
 It tastes like late spring itself.

-Tie Guan Yin Oolong Tea is produced by implementing the heavy tossing procedure and pan-frying at moderate temperatures.
+Tea farmers produce Tie Guan Yin Oolong Tea by implementing the heavy tossing procedure and pan-frying at moderate temperatures.
 This unique technique makes Oolong tea form its signature green leaves with red edges.

-Compared to other Chinese teas, the making process of Tie Guan Yin is the most complicated one, and the heavy tossing (yaoqing) is considered to be the most critical step.
-It is the key stage to form the Guan Yin Yun (观音韵) and the distinctive floral fragrance of Tie Guan Yin that makes it unique.
+Compared to any other Chinese tea, the making process of Tie Guan Yin is perhaps one of the most complicated ones.
+Furthermore, tea producers consider heavy tossing (yaoqing) as the most critical step.
+It is the vital stage to form the Guan Yin Yun (观音韵) and the distinctive floral fragrance of Tie Guan Yin that makes it unique.

-The monkey-picked Tie Guan Yin is baked slowly over a soft fire, in three steps, each lasting for no longer than two minutes.
-It's a fully fermented tea with smooth, honey-peach and baked flavor.
+Producers bake our Monkey-Picked Tie Guan Yin slowly over a soft fire in three steps, each step lasting for no longer than two minutes.
+Take a sip, and you'll notice that this is a deeply oxidized tea with a smooth, honey-peach, and baked flavor.
+Irresistible.